 Policy: The most significant change in land use policy in Danby Township was the 2001 adoption of the Township's first Zoning Ordinance.
 Since adoption, the Township hired its first Zoning Administrator and began regular enforcement of the ordinance requirements.
-Although there was some initial difficulty, Township residents have become accustomed to zoning and the enforcement process has been generally successful.
-The Township formally amended the zoning ordinance seven times between 2001 and 2009, a common practice of jurisdictions with new or significantly updated zoning regulations.
+Township residents have become accustomed to zoning, and the enforcement process has been generally successful.
+The Township has formally amended the Zoning Ordinance on several occasions to address new trends, developments in case law, changes to statute, and changing priorities and perspectives.

-Private Development: Two large-lot subdivisions, between Kent Street and the Grand River, were approved and/or developed in the years prior to the 1999 Master Plan and the 2001 Zoning Ordinance.
+Private Development: Two large-lot subdivisions, between Kent Street and the Grand River were approved and/or developed in the years prior to the 1999 Master Plan and the 2001 Zoning Ordinance.
 These are high-quality developments of custom homes with easy access to Portland via the new Kent Street Bridge.
-Because of its proximity to the city and its location near the Grand River, this area will likely remain a popular location for new, high-end residential development.
-No other new subdivisions or site condominiums have been approved after the 1999 plan; aside from minor land divisions on private roads.
+Because of its proximity to the City and its location near the Grand River, this area will likely remain a popular location for new, high-end residential development.
+No other new subdivisions or site condominiums have been approved after the 1999 plan, aside from minor land divisions on private roads.
 In terms of commercial development, the Portland Federal Credit Union was recently established in the Township.

 Infrastructure: New, two-lane concrete bridges at both Charlotte Highway and Kent Street were built, replacing old, single-lane truss bridges (the old Kent Street Bridge was moved a few hundred yards upstream and now serves the Portland Riverwalk).
-This not only made the Kent Street area more accessible to new development, as noted earlier, but made the area south of the Grand River much more accessible via Charlotte Highway.
+This not only made the Kent Street area more accessible to new development, as noted earlier but also made the area south of the Grand River much more accessible via Charlotte Highway.

 Annexation and Future Development: In 2007, the City of Portland and the Township entered into an Act 425 Agreement to annex the vacant property that the City purchased at Cutler Road and Grand River Avenue, as well as the adjacent church on Cutler, to the City (a total of 68 acres).
 Via the agreement, the City has jurisdiction over the property and can extend City utilities to it, while the Township will continue to receive tax revenues.
-The City is currently updating its Master Plan and anticipates development of the area with an educational institution or a high-technology business park.
-Even with these fairly low-intensity uses, because of the location on Grand River Avenue and the visibility of the property from Interstate 96, it is likely that the property and the surrounding area will be developed more intensely than anticipated under the Agricultural/Residential land use designation as shown on the 1999 Basic Zoning Plan.
+The surrounding area will likely be developed more intensely than anticipated under the previous Agricultural/Residential land use designation, as shown on the 1999 Basic Zoning Plan.